 \begin{quote}\emph{In the rest of this section, we assume that all the mentioned strong bimonoids are computable.} \end{quote}

-We will show that each of the following problems are undecidable for arbitrary ranked alphabet $\Sigma$, strong bimonoid $B$, and bu-deterministic $(\Sigma,B)$-wta $\A$: \begin{itemize} \item[(Pi)] Is there a crisp-deterministic $(\Sigma, B)$-wta which is i-equivalent to $\A$? \item[(Pii)] Is the $(\Sigma,B)$-algebra $\Ne(\A)$ is finite? \item[(Piii)] Does $\A$ have the finite order property? \end{itemize} Each of these results is based on the reduction to an undecidability result of Mealy machines.
+We will show that each of the following problems is undecidable for arbitrary ranked alphabet $\Sigma$, strong bimonoid $B$, and bu-deterministic $(\Sigma,B)$-wta $\A$: \begin{itemize} \item[(Pi)] Does there exist a crisp-deterministic $(\Sigma, B)$-wta which is i-equivalent to $\A$? \item[(Pii)] Is the $(\Sigma,B)$-algebra $\Ne(\A)$ is finite? \item[(Piii)] Does $\A$ have the finite order property? \end{itemize} Each of these results is based on the reduction to an undecidability result of Mealy machines.
 Thus we devote the first subsection to the repetition of Mealy machines and their simulation by wta.